Blackboard Basics - How do I upload files using Course Files on the Control Panel

 - The name should end with a file extension that correctly describes the file type.
 For example, MS Word documents need to end with ".doc" (for old Word format) or ".docx" (for the current Word format).
 This is automatic on PCs, but sometimes on Macs you may create files without such extensions.

-Next, in Blackboard, make sure you are “EDIT MODE” set to “ON” (look in the upper right of the main frame of your coursesite).
+Next, in Blackboard, make sure you have “EDIT MODE” set to “ON” (look in the upper right of the main frame of your coursesite).

 - Click the main menu to go to the section of your site where you want to place the file, e.g. Course Documents.
 (You could put information into the Course Information or Assignments pages in the same way by choosing those areas from the menu).